nissenjonas/vscode-openhosts-extension/README.md

 ### 1.0.0

-Initial release of vscope-openhost with support for opening the Windows host file.
+Initial release of vscope-openhosts with support for opening the Windows host file.